Mylanchi Monchulla Veedu: Plot

-Sahib is head of an aristocratic Muslim Family.
+Zoya Sahib is head of an aristocratic Muslim Family.
 Kasim is his son.
-Vahida, Kasim's eldest daughter elopes with her lover Madhavan Kutty on the eve of her wedding.
-That leads to a lot of ruckus including killing of son of a Hindu leader due to mistaken identity by Kasim.
+Wahida, Kasim's eldest daughter elopes with her lover Madhavan Kutty on the eve of her wedding.
+That leads to a lot of ruckus including Kasim killing Rameshan son of Narayanan Kurup due to mistaken identity by Kasim.
 Kasim goes to jail and released after seven years.
 On the way back he meets with an accident, due to which he became paralyzed.
 Madhavan Kutty is a renowned Ayurveda physician.
 He comes to Kasim's treatment by feigning to be Muslim.
 The rest of the film revolves around incidents that occur in the family after arrival of Madhavan Kutty for Kasim's treatment.
 The film ends on a happy note.